wtang3/python-designpatterns/README.md

 Also known as the structural pattern, used to provide a simplified interface or a class library.
 It defines a higher-level interface that allows a subsystem easier to use.

+Example SOA a webservice calling a number of smaller services.

 ### Resources ###
 - https://en.wikipedia.org/wiki/Strategy_pattern